-The adoption of the above new standards and amendments has no significant impact to the Group's results and financial position for all periods presented in this report.
+The adoption of the above amendments to standards has no significant impact to the Group's results and financial position for all periods presented in this report.
+The amendments to HKAS 7 require disclosure of changes in liabilities arising from financing activities (note 31(b)).

-(iii) New Standards, amendments to standards and interpretation that have been issued but are not effective
+(iii) New Standards, amendments to standards and interpretations that have been issued but are not effective

-The following amendments to standards and interpretation have been issued but are not effective for the financial year beginning on 1 January 2016 and have not been early adopted by the Group:
+The following new standards, amendments to standards and interpretations have been issued but are not effective for the financial year beginning on 1 January 2017 and have not been early adopted by the Group:

-HKAS 7 (Amendment) Statement of Cash Flows

-HKAS 12 (Amendment) Income Taxes

-HKFRS 2 (Amendment) Classification and Measurement of Share-based Payment

-Transactions

-HKFRS 4 (Amendment) Applying HKFRS 9 Financial Instruments with HKFRS 4

-Insurance Contracts

-HKFRS 9 Financial Instruments

-HKFRS 10 and HKAS 28 (Amendment) Sale or Contribution of Assets between an Investor and its

-Associate or Joint Venture

-HKFRS 15 Revenue from Contracts with Customers

-HKFRS 15 (Amendment) Clarifications to HKFRS 15

-HKFRS 16 Leases
+HKAS 40 (Amendment) Transfer of Investment Property HKFRS 2 (Amendment) Classification and Measurement of Share-based Payment Transactions HKFRS 4 (Amendment) Applying HKFRS 9 Financial Instruments with HKFRS 4 Insurance Contracts HKFRS 9 Financial Instruments HKFRS 9 (Amendment) Prepayment Features with Negative Compensation HKFRS 10 and HKAS 28 (Amendment) Sale or Contribution of Assets between an Investor and its Associate or Joint Venture HKFRS 15 Revenue from Contracts with Customers HKFRS 15 (Amendment) Clarifications to HKFRS 15 HKFRS 16 Leases HK(IFRIC) - Int 22 Foreign Currency Transactions and Advance Consideration HK(IFRIC) - Int 23 Uncertainty over Income Tax Treatments HKFRSs Amendment Annual Improvements 2014-2016 Cycle

 The Group will adopt the above new or revised standards, amendments and interpretations to existing standards as and when they become effective.
-The Group has already commenced the assessment of the impact to the Group and is not yet in a position to stale whether these would have a significant impact on its results of operations and financial position.
+The Group has already commenced the assessment of the impact to the Group and is not yet in a position to state whether these would have a significant impact on its results of operations and financial position.